 PosDB is a distributed disk-based column-store that leverages late materialization idea to deal with complex analytical workloads.
 Posdb stands for "Positional database", which refers to its unique indexing technique.
 It uses the positional indexing technique to efficiently store and retrieve data.
 PosDB is a columnar DBMS with SQL support designed for analytic workloads.
-Unlike classic columnar systems, PosDB features fluent data position handling, which produces two types of intermediate representations that can be used during query processing.
-This leads to unconventional query plans which significantly improve query performance by conserving disk bandwidth and enabling sophisticated query processing techniques.
+Unlike classic columnar systems, query execution plans in column stores can include operators that work not only with values but also with positions.
+In this way, PosDB features fluent data-position handling and produces two types of intermediate representations that can be used during query processing.
+This leads to unconventional query plans that conserve disk bandwidth and enable sophisticated query processing techniques.
 It also features other natural benefits of column-stores, such as efficient column-level compression.

 The system target read-only workloads.